 Upon enrollment, students meet with the College and Career Readiness staff to discuss educational goals and to determine the most convenient schedule for each student.
 During the initial orientation process, the students are administered placement tests.
-This assessment procedure is necessary in order to establish precise learning goals and select the appropriate educational plans.
+This assessment procedure is necessary to establish precise learning goals and select the appropriate educational plans.
 Students and staff determine whether the appropriate path of learning is ABE, AHS, HSE, Distance Education, or ESL.
-Adults with intellectual disabilities (Compensatory Education students) are served in all program areas dependent upon their assessment scores.
+Adults with intellectual disabilities are served in all program areas depending upon their assessment scores.
 Students will then attend classes and are encouraged to participate in a variety of instructional activities that include independent study, small/whole group instruction, computer-assisted instruction, and class projects.
-Students are urged to participate in an ongoing self-assessment process that monitors progress and directs future learning and goal setting.
+Students are required to participate in an ongoing assessment process that monitors progress and directs future learning and goal setting.

 To Top of Page